 MK Community Fridge began as two fridges and one freezer located in the foyer of The Old Bath House Community Centre, Stratford Road, Wolverton.
 The project was launched on Saturday 1 July 2017 and in it's first two years has diverted more than 48 tonnes of food from the bin to the people of MK.

-Over the past three years independent MK communities launched new community fridges at Daisychain Children's Centre in West Bletchley, Woughton Community Council in Coffee Hall, Netherfield Vineyard Church, The Little Bookshop Cafe in Great Linford and most recently in Conniburrow Big Local.
+Over the past three years independent MK communities launched new community fridges at Woughton Community Council in Coffee Hall, Netherfield Vineyard Church, The Little Bookshop Cafe in Great Linford, Conniburrow Big Local and Shenley Brook End Parish Council.
 If it's your first time or you are unsure of how to use the service, please ask one of the team who will be able to help you.

 In June 2020 (during lockdown) Hubbub and The Old Bath House and Community Centre launched Food Connect